 National Gingerbread Day

-Even though we’re not exactly sure when National Gingerbread Day was made a holiday or even why they decided that June 5th would be a good day to celebrate it, we do know quite a lot about the history of gingerbread.
+Even though we’re not exactly sure when National Gingerbread Day was established as a holiday or even why June 5th was chosen for the celebration, we do know quite a lot about the history of gingerbread.
 And that’s precisely what we’re going to share with our readers right now.

 Throughout the Middle Ages, gingerbread moved from one country to another until it reached Germany.
-In Germany, making gingerbread was such a serious endeavor that a gingerbread guild was created to control the production of it.
-Gingerbread continued to be enjoyed throughout Europe for the next few hundred years.
-Gingerbread would then be brought to North America during the 17th century.
+In Germany, making gingerbread was such a serious endeavor that a gingerbread guild was created to control its production.
+Gingerbread continued to be enjoyed throughout Europe for the next few hundred years and was then brought to North America during the 17th century.

 Fun Facts About Gingerbread